Yu-Yoneda/hobbies-collection/README.md

 This app is useful to find your best hobbies.
-You answer 36 questions and app show your personality and best hobbies.
+You answer 36 questions and app show your personality and best hobbies. other people find other people's hobbies and personality.

 # Dependency
 We use this language and libs.